 This course covers specific topics in the area of Psychology.
 Topics vary from one semester to the next.
-Examples of possible topics are: health psychology; survey of the application of psychology to contemporary issues in African America; the psychology of violence; experimental psychology, physiological psychology, history and systems of psychology; etc. It is open to upper-level majors and minors and requires the instructor's approval.
+Each topic will be denoted by a different letter in the course code, e.g., A, B, C. Examples of possible topics are: health psychology; survey of the application of psychology to contemporary issues in African America; the psychology of violence; experimental psychology, physiological psychology, history and systems of psychology; etc. It is open to upper-level majors and minors and requires the instructor's approval.
 Two of these courses can count toward a major degree requirement in psychology and only one of these courses can count toward a minor degree requirement in psychology.